roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 As a side note, if you also updated your `users` service to run through the gateway, the base URLs for both the services would be the same.
 One would be `/events` and one would be `/users`.
 Service consumers wouldn't need to even know that they were actually different services.
 Another nice Cloud Endpoints feature.

-If you want to get fancy, and more real world, you could add `/v1/` into the URL structure (example: `/v1/events`) using the basePath option in OpenAPI specs.
+If you want to get fancy, and more real-world, you could add `/v1/` into the URL structure (example: `/v1/events`) using the basePath option in OpenAPI specs.
 See this documentation: https://cloud.google.com/endpoints/docs/openapi/versioning-an-api.

 This is so that if you release a breaking change to your API (not backward-compatible), you don't break applications that consume your API.
 Developers of those applications can read up on your changes and migrate to the new version when they feel ready.